jamesl88/cv/README.md

 **Art Project Manager:** `May 2011 - October 2012`<br />
 [sharkius.com](http://sharkius.com)

-Sharkius Games creates games designed for friends to play together on social and mobile platforms.
-Our projects also include partnering with the world's leading brands, such as Me to You, to help their customers enjoy the essence of the brand online on a daily basis.
-We were in a small team of six.
-My role consists of organising and assigning work to the illustrators and interns working on the art assets.
-Furthermore, exporting the art so that it is positioned correctly so it is ready to be uploaded.
-Finally, using the Facebook fan page to help market the game and promotions.
+Sharkius is a startup company which specialises in creating Facebook games.
+I was in charge of organising and assigning work to the illustrators and interns working on the art assets as well as using the Facebook fan page to help market the game and promotions.

 - Adobe Flash
 - Adobe Illustrator